 Comprehensive addiction treatment is extremely beneficial when it comes to opening up about past trauma, and working through trauma therapeutically and candidly in group settings.
 At the Lighthouse Recovery Institute, we maintain a trauma-informed model of care.

 Treating Trauma as The Root of Addiction

-In many cases, the internalization of past traumatic experience can lead to co-occurring disorders.
+In many cases, the internalization of past traumatic experiences can lead to co-occurring disorders.
 This suggests that in addition to substance use dependency, men and women who have undergone significant emotional, sexual, or physical distress tend to adopt additional behavioral disorders to cope with the effects of the traumatic experience.
-The behavioral disorders tend to reveal themselves in a variety of different presentations for each gender.
+Behavioral disorders tend to reveal themselves in a variety of different presentations for each gender.
 These disorders can range from eating disorders (most common in women but also affect men) and compulsive disorders (such as compulsive gambling or shopping) to dual diagnosis substance dependency disorders (primary heroin abuse with alcoholic tendencies, for example).

 As eating disorders can create significant distress in addition to substance use dependency, drug inpatient treatment facilities, like ours, will focus on improving negative self-image, nutrition, and healthy eating patterns, and uncovering underlying causes of such disorders and treating them accordingly.
-Although research notes these disorders are most common among women, the education and treatment are invaluable for both men and women.
+Although research notes these disorders are most common among women, education and treatment are invaluable for both men and women.
 Men who have experienced trauma can often present with an inability to manage anger and aggression effectively.
 As research continues to describe how internalized trauma manifests itself differently in men and women, comprehensive addiction treatment has proven extremely beneficial in the simultaneous treatment of trauma and substance use dependency.